-In response to the need for a standardized approach to obtaining DSD data and conducting performance reviews in the absence of routine reporting on DSD indicators, the CQUIN M&E community of practice is developing a toolkit that provides step-by-step guidance on planning for the review, conducting data collection and analysis, holding a dissemination meeting, and developing action plans.
-The adaptable toolkit, which is based on lessons learned and best practices from performance reviews conducted by CQUIN network countries in 2019, will be available for download in early 2020.
+In response to the need for a standardized approach to obtaining DSD data and conducting performance reviews in the absence of routine reporting on DSD indicators, the CQUIN M&E community of practice has developed a toolkit that provides step-by-step guidance on planning for the review, conducting data collection and analysis, holding a dissemination meeting, and developing action plans.
+The adaptable toolkit is based on lessons learned and best practices from performance reviews conducted by CQUIN network countries in 2019.

 Meaningful Community Engagement Framework

 Developed by the CQUIN Community Engagement community of practice, this framework was designed to move toward a definition of meaningful community engagement in policy, implementation, and evaluation at national, program, and community levels.

 The CQUIN Dashboard is a structured self-assessment tool that systematically describes the progress of national initiatives to scale up DSD using a capability maturity model approach.
 The tool can be used by policymakers to identify implementation gaps and facilitate decision-making.